 Kinzua Bridge State Park

-In 2011, the engineering masterpiece was reinvented as the Kinzua Bridge skywalk, a new pedestrian walkway where visitors can stroll 600 feet out on the remaining support towers, peer miles out into the Kinzua Gorge, and gaze down through the partial glass platform at the end of the walkway.
+Reinvented as a pedestrian walkway during 2011, visitors can stroll 600 feet out on the remaining support towers, peer miles out into the Kinzua Gorge, and gaze down through the partial glass platform at the end of the walkway.

-The new Kinzua Bridge State Park Visitor Center and Park Office features great views, exhibits, and information about the surrounding area.
+The Kinzua Bridge State Park Visitor Center and Park Office features great views, self-guiding exhibits, and information about the surrounding area.

 Picnicking and trail opportunities are available.
+Fish for native brook trout in Kinzua Creek.
 The Kinzua Bridge Scenic Byway is a designated shared use hike/bike corridor.

 Due to unsafe conditions in the area of the downed towers, visitors are prohibited from walking under the skywalk and in the surrounding area as indicated on the map.